spectrocloud/librarium/packages/docs/content/06-integrations/00-istio.md

 # Istio Operator

-This Integration aims to automate and simplify rollout of the various Istio components which helps with service mesh use cases.
+This Integration aims to automate and simplify the rollout of the various Istio components which helps with service mesh use cases.

 ## Contents